ilariamolinari/API_CustomerService/CustomerService-API.md

 GET `/customer/:id`

-Get one single customer by knowing its customerid
+Response returns one single customer with chosen customerid.

 ### POST customers ###

 POST `/customer`

-Allow to insert new customer(s) in the customer database
+Allows to insert one or mutiple new custpmers in the customer database.

-The request body needs to be in JSON format shown in the example.
+The request body needs to be in JSON format as shown in the example.

+Example:
 ```
 POST /customer